& Burlesque History & Lingo

 Callback A joke that gets extra energy by referring to another joke performed earlier in the show.
 A joke with more than one callback is a "running gag."

-Capper The last in a series of jokes (usually a series of three) on the same subject matter which ends the series with the biggest laugh.
+Capper The last in a series of jokes (usually a series of three) on the same theme which ends the series with the biggest laugh.

 Catch Phrase A common phrase said in a extraordinary manner which becomes the trademark of a particular comedian.
 Steve Martin's "Excuuuuuuse me!" or Fonzie's "Aaaay!" are modern examples; vaudeville audiences were more familiar with Joe Penner's "Wanna buy a duck?", Joe de Rita's "I'm a baaaaaad boy!" or Pigmeat Markham's "Here come de Judge!"